- Is the Sanctuary handicap accessible?

 We are open from 10 a.m. to 4 p.m.
 Tuesday through Saturday.
 We are open from noon to 4 p.m. on Sunday.
 We are closed on Mondays and holidays.

-Admission fee to the bird display area is $3/adult, $1/children (under 2 free), Veterans and active Military and individuals from assisted living centers (No fee for their caregivers.).
-Free admission to bird area for active OBS members.
-There is no charge to enjoy our visitors center, trails, picnic areas or children’s Naturescape play area.
+Admission fee is $5/adult, $3/children (under 2 free), Veterans and active Military and individuals from assisted living centers (No fee for their caregivers.).
+Free admission for active OBS members.

 All dogs must be on a leash and under control at all time.
 Dogs are only allowed on the hiking trails.
 Please be aware that some of our birds are often out of their enclosures for various reasons and an unrestrained pet could do irreparable damage.